 Surviving a terrifying experience “changes everything—your sense of yourself, how you interact with the world and how the world interacts with you,” says Mary S. Reigel, a therapist in Sacramento, California, who has worked with violent crime victims, including serial killer survivors, for 40 years.
-“When something horrible happens, you can never go back to where you were,” Reigel tells A&E Real Crime.
+“When something horrible happens, you can never go back to where you were,” Reigel tells A&E True Crime.

 That’s because the human brain has an evolutionary imperative to learn from a traumatic event and try to keep us safer in the future, Reigel explains.
 “Some survivors have a chronic need to check every window and every door from the day it happens.”

 [Watch I Survived a Serial Killer in the A&E app.]

 The brain can also respond with maladaptive effects such as anxiety, depression, nightmares, flashbacks, anger, guilt, depression and withdrawing from society.
 Those often fade as the brain desensitizes the horrific memory and consigns it to the past.
 But traumatic memories sometimes stay lodged in a primitive part of the brain that reacts as if the event is still occurring, as with post-traumatic stress disorder.

 Some violent crime victims try to blunt the powerful emotions with drugs or alcohol, but experts say that working with trained therapists, talking with supportive friends—even telling their stories on TV interviews and real crime shows—are more effective ways to desensitize painful memories and move on.